cristianglezm/EvoGarden/README.md

 -   **Eagles** (`🦅`): The apex predators of the garden, introduced dynamically by the simulation to maintain ecological balance.
     -   **AI & Purpose**: Eagles are not a permanent part of the ecosystem but are a regulatory mechanism.
 When the insect population crashes due to too many birds, an eagle will spawn with a single purpose: to hunt one bird.
     -   **Lifecycle**: After successfully hunting a bird, the eagle immediately leaves the simulation.
 This act of culling the predator population helps prevent the extinction of insects and restores balance to the food chain.
+-   **Herbicide Plane** (`✈️`): A regulatory mechanism to prevent flower overgrowth.
+    -   **Trigger & Purpose**: When the flower population becomes too dense (exceeding a percentage of the grid), the simulation deploys a plane to cull the population.
+This prevents a "flower deadlock" where the entire grid is filled, making it impossible for birds to find and hunt insects.
+    -   **Behavior**: The plane spawns at a random edge of the grid and flies in a straight line to the opposite side, leaving a trail of temporary herbicide smoke.
+-   **Herbicide Smoke** (`💨`): The payload dropped by the plane.
+    -   **Area of Effect**: Smoke clouds are short-lived.
+On their first tick, they expand to their 8 neighboring cells, creating a wider path of effect.
+    -   **Damage**: Each tick, a smoke cloud applies damage to any flowers within its cell.
+This helps remove weaker flowers, creating open space in the garden and restoring balance so that the predator-prey cycle can continue.

 ### Nutrients & The Ecosystem Loop
 Nutrients (`💩`) are the simulation's core resource.